VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 By default, VictoriaMetrics offloads replication to the underlying storage pointed by `-storageDataPath` such as [Google compute persistent disk](https://cloud.google.com/compute/docs/disks#pdspecs), which guarantees data durability.
 VictoriaMetrics supports application-level replication if replicated durable persistent disks cannot be used for some reason.

 The replication can be enabled by passing `-replicationFactor=N` command-line flag to `vminsert`.
 This instructs `vminsert` to store `N` copies for every ingested sample on `N` distinct `vmstorage` nodes.
 This guarantees that all the stored data remains available for querying if up to `N-1` `vmstorage` nodes are unavailable.
+Passing `-replicationFactor=N` command-line flag to `vmselect` instructs it to not mark responses as `partial` if less `replicationFactor` storage nodes failed to respond on query time.

 The cluster must contain at least `2*N-1` `vmstorage` nodes, where `N` is replication factor, in order to maintain the given replication factor for newly ingested data when `N-1` of storage nodes are unavailable.